alberthli/frogger/README.md

 * the floating underactuated Barrett Hand,
 * the Allegro hand attached to the Franka Research 3 on a tabletop, and
 * the Allegro hand attached to the Franka Research 3 on a tabletop with a Zed2i camera.
 All examples synthesize grasps on a subset of the YCB dataset.
 The usage script times the execution of grasp generation for these objects on your system, and is located in `scripts/timing.py`.
+This script also gives an example of how to adjust an existing robot with a baseline non-FRoGGeR solver.

 For example, synthesizing a grasp with the Allegro hand can be done in the following ~50 lines of code.
 Many of the options have reasonable default values already and are just explicitly assigned in this example to demonstrate what is available.
 ```